alyciakb/alyciakb.github.io/resume.md

 - **Project scope:** Predict the success of a potential new franchise location for a restaurant chain.
 - **Language used:** R
 - **Project description:**
-    - Supervised learning project that uses data from current open franchise locations and predict whether a new location is likely to perform above average or below average compared to the other franchise locations.
+    - Supervised learning project that uses data from current open franchise locations to predict whether a new location is likely to perform above average or below average compared to the other franchise locations.
     - Algorithm scans through thousands of data variables (demographic and business-related information) to select variables most predictive of success/failure for the company.
-    - Meta-ensembling (model stacking) used to produce most accurate results, prevent overfitting and alleviate biases that occured using only one algorithm.
+    - Meta-ensembling (model stacking) used to reduce error, prevent overfitting, and alleviate single-algorithm biases.
     - Produces a report that estimates the quality of its predictions using statistical error measurements.
 - **My role:** Primary developer of our variable selection, stacked model, and report generator scripts.
 - **Note:** Certain details of this project are protected by an NDA, but I am happy to answer questions about our project approach, steps taken in problem solving, and methods/algorithms used.